knative/serving/DEVELOPMENT.md

 1. `$GOPATH/bin` on `PATH`: This is so that tooling installed via `go get` will work properly.
 1. `DOCKER_REPO_OVERRIDE`: The docker repository to which developer images should be pushed (e.g. `gcr.io/[gcloud-project]`).
 1. `K8S_CLUSTER_OVERRIDE`: The Kubernetes cluster on which development environments should be managed.
 1. `K8S_USER_OVERRIDE`: The Kubernetes user that you use to manage your cluster.
+This depends on your cluster setup, please take a look at [cluster setup instruction](./docs/creating-a-kubernetes-cluster.md)

 `.bashrc` example: